Here are some important and interesting facts about Brazil and Jericoacoara.

 Generally Brazil is cheap.
 No need to scrimp on luxury.
 In Jericoacoara there are services for all budgets.

 It is better to have local currency before getting to Jeri.
 Cash can be exchanged or withdrawn from ATM machines at the airport or in Fortaleza.
-Try to get small denominations, since it's sometimes tricky getting change.
+Try to get small denominations, since sometimes it can be tricky getting change.
 In Jijoca (last stop before Jericoacoara) there is an ATM machine and a bank agency.
-There is also a Post Office branch in Jericoacoara that acts as a Postal Bank to Bank Bradesco´s account holders, with a daily limit for withdrawal.
+There is also a Post Office branch in Jericoacoara that acts as a Postal Bank to Bradesco´s account holders, with a daily limit for withdrawal.